finnito/Science/content/9scie/energy-for-life/markdown/types-of-energy.md

 ### Example

 Think of a skydiver falling to Earth.

-What kind of energy do they have before they jump out of the plane?
+1. What kind of energy do they have before they jump out of the plane?
 Active or potential?
+2. What about after they start falling?

 ---